SacredAntwon/Mark-0-Macropad/README.md

 _Step 4:_ On the left side you will see the `Files` section, the top part being files on your computer and the bottom part being the files on the device.

-_Step 5:_ If there are files in your device, select all of the files and delete them.
+_Step 5:_ If there are files in your macropad, select all of the files, right click on them and select to delete them from the macropad.

 _Step 6:_ In the top portion of the `Files` section, find the folder named `Python Files` which should be downloaded from this repo.

-_Step 7:_ Select all files in the `Python Files` folder and right click on it.
+_Step 7:_ Select all files in the `Mark-0-Macropad-main/Python Files` folder and right click on it.
 Select the option labeled `Upload to /` and all files should be uploaded to the device.

 _Step 8:_ You could check if the files uploaded successfully by running `main-1.py`, which is a temporary name.
 To run it press the `Green Play Button` on the top of your screen.
 This is a good time to modify or add any of the files, including the macros.

 _Step 9:_ If no files need to be modified, rename `main-1.py` to `main.py`.
-Thonny has no option to rename, so rename it on your system and replace the `main-1.py` with `main.py`.
-This will allow it to boot `main.py` if the device restarts and will not need `Thonny` to run it again.
+Thonny has no option to rename, so rename it on your computer.
+Delete `main-1.py` from the macropad and upload the renamed `main.py` from the computer to the macropad.
+This will allow it to boot `main.py` if the device restarts and will not need Thonny to run it again.

 _TIPS FOR EDITING:_ Use `Thonny` if you need/want to modify any of the files.
 If you are unable to see the files after renaming to `main.py`, you will need to upload a firmware that will rename `main.py` back to `main-1.py`.
 Here is the link to download a file named [`MicroPython_RenameMainDotPy`](https://forums.raspberrypi.com/download/file.php?id=45227&sid=cec97039a4f7ce336c4e816c979cb3d3).
-Follow the steps from the 'Uploading Firmware' section to upload `MicroPython_RenameMainDotPy.uf2` firmware.
-After it is done, upload `firmware.uf2`, which is located in the `Firmware` folder, once again.
+Follow the steps from the `Uploading Firmware` section to upload `MicroPython_RenameMainDotPy.uf2` firmware.
+After it is done, upload `firmware.uf2`, which is located in the `Mark-0-Macropad-main/Firmware` folder, once again.

 ## Files